lucabianchini/contacthub-sdk-java/README.md

 ### getCustomers

-Retrieve all the Customers in a Node.
+Retrieve all the Customers in a node.

 ```java
 List<Customer> customers = ch.getCustomers();